 There’s another great example at 2:47, where Gunnarson breaks with the legato line of the two previous choruses to tickle the ear with some sudden staccatos just before the final “all the things I could do”.
 It’s also worth listening carefully for the masses of little pitch glides he sneaks in throughout the song, which really add to the musicality and momentum of the overall groove.
 That bit under “aah… all the things I could do” is diamond-studded in this respect, but there are little bends and fall-offs all over the place elsewhere too – under “world” at 1:00 for instance, or under “man’s” at 1:19.

 Glancing through the liner notes of later album Voulez Vous (Yes, I am that sad.
 Although not quite sad enough to own a white skintight jumpsuit.
 Any more.), I noticed a pair of familiar little boxes sitting on the console meterbridge in one of the studio shots: Auratone 5Cs.
 It shouldn’t come as any surprise, then, that this track, like most of ABBA’s later productions translates fabulously well onto small speakers, which is especially important in ‘Money, Money, Money’ given the melodic importance of the bass guitar.
-However, the guitars and keyboards all lose out rather too much in mono for my taste, which makes the texture feel a bit sparse for my taste in mono.
+However, the guitars and keyboards all lose out rather too much in mono for my taste, which makes the texture feel a bit sparse on single speakers.